stellirin/go-zerologger/README.md

 ## ⏱ Benchmarks

-Zerologger is _slightly_ slower than the default Fiber logger.
-Its main advantage is that Zerolog can be configured to produce both structured and pretty logs.
+Zerologger is _slightly_ slower than the default Fiber logger, but faster than the default Echo logger.
+Its main advantage over both is that Zerologger can be configured to produce either structured logs or pretty logs without editing the custom Format string.

 Below are some benchmarks with: